Patent Agent: Everything You Need to Know

 A patent distinguishes rights of intellectual property, making it unlawful for anybody else to reproduce, market, promote, or use your invention without your permission.
 Seeking help from somebody who knows the intricacies of patent law can help save you a lot of time, money, and other resources.
 You can certainly apply for a patent on your own, but acquiring the help of a professional is strongly advised.

-A patent examiner can sometimes ship you an inventory of rejections, which include objects that have to be altered or changed to ensure that your software will be approved.
+A patent examiner can sometimes ship you an inventory of rejections, which include objects that have to be altered or changed to ensure that your patent will be approved.
 Your patent agent may help you deal with these objects or dispute the rejections.
 A patent agent’s fee will depend on many things, like the complexity of the invention and the industry within which you operate.
 Typically the cost can range up to $20,000.

 Where Can You Find Patent Agents?